Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/architecture/Architecture_Overview.md

 * **Module 09: Crypto Ingestion Pipeline**
     * A sub-component of the Bridge Layer (Module 05) designed to handle crypto-to-crypto (e.g., BTC/ETH to AST) conversions.
 * **Module 10: Proof-of-Transaction Engine**
-    * A novel mechanism for weighting transactions and rewarding network participation.
+    * A novel mechanism for weighting transactions and paymenting network participation.
-* **Module 11: Validator Staking & Rewards**
+* **Module 11: Validator Staking & Payments**
     * Manages the economic incentives for nodes, including performance scoring and slashing rules.
 * **Module 12: Nodechain AI Agents**
     * The *active* supervisory layer (ADR-002).
 A federation of AI agents that monitor, score risk, and dispatch fraud signals.